 - DealDash claims on average you get 60%-99% off of Retail.

-- 90-day full money back guarantee on the first Bid Pack purchased.
+- 90-day full money back guarantees on the first Bid Pack purchased.
 This is a good deal, DealDash!!!
 No risk people!

 - No Reserve Prices.